SuperVK/sparse-image-repr-bep/bep.typ

 // The group actions are defined by for $g in Aff^+(2), y in RR^2$ then $g act y = (A, x) act y := A y+ x$ Where $c_k^i in RR^3$ and $g_k in G$.

 To find the optimal parameters $c$ and $v$, we will use gradient descent as explained earlier.
 For this, we will define a score, called a loss, that determines how well a set of parameters represents the image.
 Taking steps downwards of the gradient will find us a local minimum.
-Using extra methods such as optimizers, scheduler, and modifying the loss, we can further increase the quality of the minimum that was found.
+Using extra methods such as optimizers, a scheduler, and modifying the loss, we can further increase the quality of the minimum that was found.

 // $G = "Aff"^+ (2)$